apache/zeppelin/docs/interpreter/sap.md

 The universe name must be unique.

-## Configuring SAP BusinessObjects Interpreter
+## Configuring SAP Universe Interpreter

 At the "Interpreters" menu, you can edit SAP interpreter or create new one.
 Zeppelin provides these properties for SAP.